Seneca-BSA/bsa/docs/ses250/lab3.md

     >    |Colour||||Total||
     >    |Value|||x 10 ^|||
 >
 > 1. Sketch the breadboard sketch below onto your notebook then draw how the components (voltage source, resistor, voltmeter, and ammeter) will be connected on the breadboard according to the circuit in Figures 3.5, 3.6, and 3.7.
 Clearly show which tie point the wire, resistor, DMM, and power supply be attached to.
-Using [TinkerCAD Circuit](https://www.tinkercad.com/) to help with your understanding of breadboard and component wiring.
+Use [TinkerCAD Circuit](https://www.tinkercad.com/) to help with your understanding of breadboard and component wiring.
 You may also simulate all the steps as preparation for the lab.
 Refer the [Lab 2](lab2.md) Figure 2.13 for a breadboard diagram example.
 >
     >    ![Breadboard Sketch](lab2-breadboard-sketch.png)
     >